Frequently Asked Questions: School Transportation

 When is a Class E (For-Hire) driver’s license required?

 A Class E driver’s license is required when contracted with or employed with a school district to provide transportation services in a vehicle that transports less than 16 including the driver (Department of Revenue).
+A school bus (S) endorsement is also required on the Class E license.

 How do I obtain a school bus (S) endorsement?